-The project Climate Change: Understanding and Acting was initiated at the Ludwig-Maximilians-University Munich and is currently being further developed in cooperation with schools and committed teachers.
-It is supported, among others, by the Bavarian State Ministry for Environmental and Consumer Protection in order to make materials available to schools free of charge.
+The project Climate Change: Understanding and Acting was initiated at the Ludwig-Maximilians-Universität München and is currently being further developed in cooperation with schools and committed teachers.

-Cecilia Scorza is an astrophysicist and coordinator of public relations and school programs at the Faculty of Physics of the Ludwig-Maximilians-University Munich.
-As an initiator, she develops and coordinates the project Climate Change: Understanding and Acting.
+Cecilia Scorza is an astrophysicist and coordinator of public relations and school offerings at the Faculty of Physics of the Ludwig-Maximilians-Universität in Munich.
+As initiator, she develops and coordinates the project Climate Change: Understanding and Acting.

-As an astronomer, I know how many events had to convene to create a habitable planet like the Earth.
-I therefore want to contribute my part to its protection.
+From astronomy, I know how many events must have come together to create a habitable planet like Earth.
+That's why I want to do my part to protect it.

 Prof. Harald Lesch

-Harald Lesch is Professor of Astrophysics at the Ludwig-Maximilians-University, Professor of Philosophy at the University of Philosophy in Munich and science journalist.
-In his lectures, he shows how basic research provides increasingly better insight into the laws of nature.
+Harald Lesch is professor of astrophysics at Ludwig Maximilian University, professor of philosophy at the Hochschule für Philosophie in Munich, and a science journalist.
+In his lectures, he shows how basic research is providing increasingly better insights into the laws of nature.

-The causes of global warming are already known for a long time.
-Now, a full transformation to renewable energies must follow!
+The causes of global warming have long been known, a complete transformation to renewable energies must follow!

-Moritz Strähle is a teacher of physics and mathematics at the Asam-Gymnasium in Munich.
-Together with his students, he works in various ways on the subject of climate change.
-Together with Cecilia Scorza, he coordinates and develops the overall project and supervises the teachers’ network.
+Moritz Strähle is a teacher of physics and mathematics at the Asam-Gymnasium in Munich and partially assigned to the Chair of Physics Didactics at LMU Munich.
+He works with his students in a variety of ways on the topic of climate change.
+Together with Cecilia Scorza, he coordinates and develops the overall project and supervises the teacher network.

-To preserve the beauty and diversity of our planet is a great concern of mine, not only for the generations of human beings to come, but also for all living beings.
-Education is one of the decisive keys for the transformation of society, which is necessary for this goal!
+Preserving the beauty and diversity of our planet, not only for our future generations, but for all living things, is of great concern to me.
+Education is one of the decisive keys for the necessary transformation in society!

 Prof. Bernhard Mayer

-Bernhard Mayer is a physicist and Professor of Experimental Meteorology at the Ludwig-Maximilians-University.
-In his lectures, he demonstrates how global warming can be explained quantitatively using fundamental laws of nature.
-In his research, he deals with the influence of clouds on weather and climate.
+Bernhard Mayer is a physicist and professor of experimental meteorology at Ludwig Maximilian Universität.
+In his lectures, he shows how global warming can be explained quantitatively using fundamental laws of nature.
+In his research, he focuses on the impact of clouds on weather and climate.

-To cope with climate change, we need brilliantly trained and motivated scientists and engineers.
+To master climate change, we need excellently educated and motivated scientists as well as engineers.